-The upper part gives you the coordinates of the (left, top) point of the bounding box around the structure contour.
+The upper part gives you the coordinates of the (left, top) point of the bounding box around the structure (cut and crease) or bleed contours.
 The coordinates are relative to the origin of the Illustrator file.
 You can choose to see the coordinates of nine points on the bounding box.
 You can also choose to see the position of the bounding box around the bleed contour.